 Which Treatment Is Best for You?

-The literature appears to show that trauma-focused treatments that include some form of exposure and cognitive restructuring have the strongest evidence to support their use as a front-line treatment for PTSD.
+The available literature suggests that trauma-focused treatments using exposure techniques and cognitive restructuring have the strongest evidence to support their use as primary treatments for PTSD.

-As a consumer of mental health resources, be aware of and honor your own preferences for treatment and find a provider who allows you to feel comfortable engaging in any type of therapy.
+As a consumer of mental health resources, it is important to be aware of and respect your own treatment preferences.
+Seek a provider who will create an environment in which you feel comfortable engaging in therapy, regardless of the approach chosen.